-The Blue Picardy Spaniel is a subset of the Spaniel family which has a distinctive black and grey coat with a blueish shade.
-This breed is primarily used to hunt birds such as wildfowl as it is responsive to the sound of a gun at fetching the dead prey.
-Its coat enables it to hunt in cold conditions which makes it a very versatile dog.
+The Blue Picardy Spaniel is a subset of the Spaniel family with a distinctive black and grey coat with a blueish shade.
+This breed is primarily used for hunting birds such as wildfowl as it is responsive to a gun’s sound at fetching the dead prey.
+Its coat enables it to hunt in cold conditions, which makes it a very versatile dog.
 It is an intelligent breed that is also good with children.
 This breed is calm but does require frequent exercise.

 #31 Greenland Dog